 The “Forum” is a monthly event for Keiretsu Forum.
 On any given day we spend our time working with and coaching our members as well as focusing on attracting new members who love the ecosystem as much as we do.

-Keiretsu Forum Midwest meetings are currently held at:
+Keiretsu Forum Midwest meetings are currently held in the following cities:

 Headquarters for Keiretsu Forum Midwest are in Cincinnati, Ohio.